Shingles and chickenpox (Varicella-zoster virus)

 - Acyclovir (Zovirax, generic) is the oldest, most studied of these drugs

-- Famciclovir (Famvir, generic) and valacyclovir (Valtrex, generic) are now preferred to treat herpes zoster in most patients because they require fewer daily doses than acyclovir.
+- Famciclovir (Famvir, generic) and valacyclovir (Valtrex, generic) are sometimes preferred to treat herpes zoster because they require fewer daily doses than acyclovir.

 Foscarnet (Foscavir) is an injectable antiviral drug that can be used to treat cases of varicella-zoster infection resistant to acyclovir and similar drugs.
 It is rarely necessary.